 Can Trump Bring Back American Jobs?

-To create those jobs, Trump plans to boost economic growth to 4 percent per year.
-He wants to create good, well-paying jobs, not just low-wage service positions.
+To create those jobs, Trump promised to boost economic growth to 4 percent per year.
+He pledged to create good, well-paying jobs, not just low-wage service positions.
 His plan includes an "America-First" trade policy, tax cuts, and rebuilding infrastructure.
 Here are Trump's job-creation policies for each initiative.

 "America First" Trade Policy

 End Outsourcing and Bring Jobs Back From Japan, China, and Mexico

 U.S. companies outsourced many of these jobs to save money.
 But robotics, artificial intelligence, and bio-engineering also destroyed jobs.
 So ending outsourcing may not bring back all the decent jobs that were lost.
 Government-sponsored training for these specialties might create more jobs for U.S. workers than Trump's trade war.
 Training is just one of the three ways to fix IT outsourcing.

 Increase U.S. Competitiveness Against China

 Trump plans to take action to reduce China's use of subsidies, which undercut U.S. prices.
 He would prosecute these trade cases against China at the World Trade Organization.
 If China persists, then he would impose countervailing duties on all imports from China.
 He would also identify where China has stolen intellectual property from U.S. companies and bring these trade disputes to the WTO.
 But China could retaliate against U.S. subsidies for oil, agriculture, and ethanol.

 Trump should also require that any company that wants to sell to America's market must set up factories to hire and train local workers.
 China requires this already.
 China's economy is built largely on its competitive exports and huge production output.

 Trump pulled out of the Trans-Pacific Partnership.
 He says it would force U.S. workers to compete with lower-paid Vietnamese workers, thus sending more jobs overseas.
 On the other hand, the TPP was formed to help the United States strengthen its ties with Asian countries that are struggling to compete with China.
 Without the TPP, these countries will rely more on China and less on the United States.
 That will make America less competitive.

 Increase U.S. Competitiveness Against Mexico